 There, embroidery technicians inspect used machines, replace worn-out parts, and ensure the machine is in perfect working condition before reselling.

 And, many shops offer generous warranties on machines and provide free support and service for a period of time.
-(They are also most likely to offer to finance.)
+(They are also most likely to offer embroidery machine financing.)

 While browsing around in-store, don’t forget to ask if your local dealer has any available classroom or floor models.